Rocky Mountain Division SCCA

 3. Engine and drive train lubricants are free.

 4. Cooling system must remain operable and unmodified, with the exception of the following specifically allowed modifications:

 a.
 Radiator may be replaced with a larger unit of the same type and material as the original, and must mount in the original, unmodified location.

-b.
-1983 and later cars may use the earlier oil cooler system, providing the early radiator is used.
+c.
+1983 and later cars may use the earlier oil cooling system, providing the early radiator is used.

 5. Stainless steel braided oil lines may be used for oil cooler.

 6. A screen may be installed in front of the radiator and oil cooler to help prevent stone damage.

 7. Air conditioning, cold start assist system, and cruise control components in the engine compartment may be removed.
 No other modifications to the heating/cooling ventilation system may be made.

 8. Fuel system, including tank and filler, must remain unmodified, with the exception of the following specifically allowed modifications:

 a.
 Fuel pumps and fuel pressure regulators are free.
 Regulators may be installed anywhere in the fuel delivery line to the carburetor.
 Replacement fuel pumps must be mounted within 12” of the original location.